pkic/pkimm/categories/change-management-and-agility/_index.md

 #### Assessment

-- change management review frequency
+- Change management review frequency
-- implementation of review process and documentation
+- Implementation of review process and documentation
-- interview with the responsible personnel
+- Interview with the responsible personnel

 #### References